MongoDB

 List of target databases (--target_databases)

-The content of the file will be a list of target databases, separating each database by commas or lines.
-The format for a database will be its name:
+The file content will be a list of target instances, separating each instance by commas or lines.
+The connection URI for each one must be specified.

 Example